-Tributary stream means a channel between defined banks created by the action of surface water, whether intermittent or perennial, and which is characterized by the lack of upland-terrestrial vegetation or by the presence of aquatic vegetation and by the presence of a bed, devoid of topsoil, containing waterborne deposits on or exposed soil, parent material or bedrock, and which flows to a waterbody or wetland as defined is connected hydrologically with other water bodies.
+Tributary stream means a channel between defined banks created by the action of surface water, which is characterized by the lack of terrestrial vegetation or by the presence of a bed, devoid of topsoil, containing waterborne deposits or exposed soil, parent material or bedrock, and which is connected hydrologically with other water bodies.
 "Tributary stream" does not include rills or gullies forming because of accelerated erosion in disturbed soils where the natural vegetation cover has been removed by human activity.
 This definition does not include the term "stream" as defined in this section, and only applies to that portion of the tributary stream located within the shoreland zone of the receiving waterbody or wetland.